AYCH-Inc/aych.blockios.wallet/README.md

     cd ../OpenSSL-for-iPhone
     ./build-libssl.sh

-## Public Key Pinning

-Create a file named `.env` and define environment variables in it as follows:

-    DEV=""
-    STAGING=""
-    TESTNET=""

-Get certificates:

-    sh scripts/update-certs.sh

 ## PSD and Asset Catalog

 Images.xcassets contains all images the app needs, but they must be generated first from the PSD sources in /Artwork.
 This requires ImageMagick and Grunt.